 "Inappropriate use can occur, but the person can choose to stop," Lawrence Weinstein, MD, Chief Medical Officer at American Addiction Centers tells WebMD Connect to Care.
 "Additionally, this inappropriate use may not impact various aspects of the person's life."

-Here are five signs that you may be struggling with an addiction:
+Here are some signs that you may be struggling with an alcohol use disorder:

 - Alcohol is all that's on your mind.